celestialfault/celestial-config/README.md

 saving of JSON files for you, so all you need to worry about is what variables you need to save, and in what manner.

+This project is primarily designed for use in Kotlin, but does support use in pure Java (albeit at a lower priority).

 ## Usage

 Add this as a dependency in your build configuration from [my Maven repository](https://maven.odinair.xyz/);